changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-manage-acrs.md

 <properties
-   pageTitle="StorSimple でのアクセス制御レコードの管理 | Microsoft Azure"
-   description="ACR (アクセス制御レコード) を使用して、StorSimple デバイス上のボリュームに接続できるホストを判別する方法について説明します。"
-   services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Manage access control records in StorSimple | Microsoft Azure" description="Describes how to use access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"